 Difficulty: Easy

-Grab a couple of friends, meet up at the waterfront and check out this urban trail that is popular with road bikers, runners and walkers alike.
-This trail is also wheelchair-, kid- and stroller-friendly for the total family outing exercise.
-Dogs on leashes are permitted.
+Grab a couple of friends, meet up at the waterfront and check out this urban trail that’s popular with bikers, runners and walkers.
+This trail is wheelchair-, kid- and stroller-friendly, and dogs on leashes are permitted.
 The promenade trail is open year-round and sports great views of the Baltimore harbor.
-Try not to be tempted to stop into the many bars and restaurants that dot the route.
-The total route is just about 4.7 miles out and back again, for a estimated 90 minutes of hiking time.
+Try not to be tempted to stop in to the many bars and restaurants that dot the route.
+The path is about 4.7 miles out and back, for an estimated 90 minutes of hiking time.
 Easy peasy!

 Druid Hill Park